 Traditionally the base of Chinese food has grain as the source of carbohydrate.
-In the north this comes from wheat in the form of noodles; dough and buns; in the south it comes from rice.
+In the north this comes from wheat in the form of noodles, dough and buns; in the south it comes from rice.
 This base is accompanied by several dishes of vegetables and meats often in a spicy sauce.
-Soybean curd is the protein source for vegetarians as an alternative to meat [it is known as Tofu in Japan; 豆腐花 dòufǔhuā or 豆花 dòuhuā in China].
-The meat and vegetables are cut up finely so they can be cooked quickly and picked up with chopsticks; when there was little money for fuel it was important to cook quickly and efficiently.
-Following the foundation of the PRC there were periods of shortages of food which led to famine, in the 1980s food coupons were needed to exchange for rations of staple foods.
+Soybean curd is the protein source for vegetarians as an alternative to meat [it is known as Tofu in Japan; 豆腐花 dòufǔhuā or 豆花 Dòuhuā in China].
+The meat and vegetables are cut up finely so they can be cooked quickly and picked up with chopsticks;.
+When there was little money for fuel it was important to cook quickly and efficiently.
+There is no tradition for eating large slabs of meat like beefsteaks or pork chops.
+Following the foundation of the PRC there were periods of shortages of food which led to famine, as late as the 1980s food coupons were issued for rations of staple foods.
 The wok (this is the Cantonese pronunciation of cooking pot 镬 guō) is the versatile cooking vessel of choice.
-Compared to other eastern cuisines the style is for fresh foods with a few spices principally ginger; garlic and spring onions.
+Compared to other eastern cuisines the style is for fresh foods with the addition of a few spices.
 Chinese cuisine has heavily influenced those of its neighbors: Japan; Korea; Vietnam and the Philippines.

 Milk and dairy products were rare in China, indeed many Chinese can not digest them completely.
 Lactose intolerance has been measured at 90% of the population in Asia.
 With only limited agricultural land, cows are an inefficient way of producing food and this accounts for the small dairy industry.
 Traditionally the name for milk (奶 nǎi) was used for human mother's milk rather than from animals.
-The dairy rich diet of Westerners has led Chinese people to report that Westerner's skin smells like rancid milk.
+The dairy rich diet of westerners has led Chinese people to report that westerner's skin smells like rancid milk.
 However in recent years, the dairy industry in China has grown considerably and dairy products are bought as luxury foods.

 There is also an aesthetic sense involved too, a good meal is not just about the sense of taste, color, texture and smell are carefully balanced as well.
 Foods will be added to compliment the balance of colors just as much as for taste.
-For some occasions the color of the dishes will have significance too (yellow for new births; red for a wedding).
+For some occasions the color of the dishes will have significance (yellow for new births; red for a wedding).
 A contrast in textures is often sought, so crispness is contrasted with smoothness.
-The order of dishes is important, duck cannot precede or follow a chicken dish for example.
+The order of dishes is important, duck should not precede or follow a chicken dish for example.

 To achieve a good diet a mixture of ‘hot’ (yang) and ‘cold’ (yin) foods must be cooked accounting for the season.
 The following lists give a rough guide to the relative ‘heat’ of a variety of foods.